TRICERA-energy/httpcontrol-panel/README.md

 #### Slider

-With the slider you can control a number range between _To_ and _From_ value.
-Like the [Switch](#switch) it listen the given _API Listen Path_ and read there state from given _Listen Path_.
+With the slider you can control a number range between _From_ and _To_ value.
+Like the [Switch](#switch) it listens to the given _API Listen Path_ and read there state from given _Listen Path_.
 The value should be number convertable.

 ![](/doc/slider.png)